apereo/cas/docs/cas-server-documentation/release_notes/RC5.md

 ### CAS Documentation

-A number of improvements are now implemented for a better use experience while browsing the CAS documentation:
+A number of improvements are now implemented for a better user experience while browsing the CAS documentation:

 - Pagination is now available for listed CAS properties.
 - Additional details on properties that support the [Expression Language](../configuration/Configuration-Spring-Expressions.html)